devromik/suspender/README.md

 # suspender
-It allows suspending arbitrary objects for a certain amount of time.
+It allows you to suspend arbitrary objects for a certain amount of time.
 After the time expires all the listeners subscribed to the object restoration event will be notified.
 You can always restore the object explicitly using ```suspender.restore(Path)``` before the time expires.